-Sponsored by the Education Department along with the Dean of the Faculty, American Studies, International Studies, Latin American and Latino/a Studies, Sociology and the Political Science Department.
+Sponsored by the Education Department along with the Dean of the Faculty, American Studies Program, International Studies Program, Latin American and Latino/a Studies, Sociology Department and Political Science Department.

 Vassar College strives to make its events, performances, and facilities accessible to all.
 Individuals with disabilities requiring special accommodations must contact the Office of Campus Activities at least 48 hours in advance of an event, Mondays–Fridays, at (845) 437-5370.
 Without sufficient notice, appropriate space and/or assistance may not be available.
 For detailed information about accessibility to specific campus facilities, search for “campus accessibility information” on the Vassar homepage http://www.vassar.edu.

 Directions to the Vassar campus, located at 124 Raymond Avenue in Poughkeepsie, NY, are available at https://www.vassar.edu/visit/how-to-get-here/